kaustubh-sadekar/FunMirrors/README.md

 ```

 ## Creating your own mirrors
 Creating your own mirrors and generating some fun effects is very easy using the vcam module.
 Refer [Example1.py](Example1.py) to get a better idea of writing the full code.
+To apply FunMirrors on video refer to [Example2.py](Example2.py).
 Creating your own mirror has three major steps:

 * Create the virtual camera object and surface object.
 * Change the value of plane.Z using some function of X and Y.